 It’s a part of who we are as a people

 As a Filipino, our language is inextricably connected to who we are as a people.
-A majority of the population know how to speak Filipino, so it's a way for us as a people to be united, especially during these days.
+A majority of the population know how to speak Filipino, so it’s a way for us as a people to be united, especially during these days.
+The Filipino language is the spirit of the national identity.

 There are also certain words such as kilig, or gigil, that don’t have any equivalents in the English language.
 These words are uniquely our own, and express feelings that all Filipinos can understand, and have felt at one point or another.